Napa

 Morning priority

-Summer afternoon temperatures in Napa can exceed 90 degrees; morning tee times protect the round and leave afternoons for tastings.
+Summer afternoon temperatures in Napa can exceed 90 degrees; Morning tee times protect the round and leave afternoons for tastings.

 4. 4